hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 4 4 4 3 1 5 1 7
-Weapons/Armour: The Chief Engineer may be equipped with weapons and armour chosen from the Hero’s equipment list.
+Weapons/Armor: The Chief Engineer may be equipped with weapons and armor chosen from the Hero’s equipment list.
 Skills: The Chief Engineer may choose from Combat, Shooting, Academic, Strength & Speed when he gains a new